Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 To authorize payment of more than the standard allowable lodging rate in accordance with the procedure in 95.06 indicate the exception rule.

-The designated approving official must personally sign the Travel Authority.
+The designated dean, director, chair, or approving official must personally sign the Travel Authority.
 A subordinate's signature or a facsimile, e.g., rubber-stamped signature, is not acceptable.

 When a designated acting official signs the Travel Authority, the acting title must be shown.